JoshuaKim1789/PV-API-JSON/README.md

 "timestamp":"2023-10-23T15:30:00",
 ```

 The `timestamp` value is provided in the ISO 8601 format, which is widely recognized and standardized for date and time representation.
-The format "YYYY-MM-DDTHH:MM:SS" provides a clear and unambiguous way to represent date and time information.
+The format `YYYY-MM-DDTHH:MM:SS` provides a clear and unambiguous way to represent date and time information.
 In this example, the timestamp represents October 23, 2023, at 15:30:00 (3:30 PM).

 ---